 All in all, this was a pretty good premiere, and I can't wait to dig in.
 So, with that, it's time to move on from my ramblings about potential and start to share what I saw as I give you...

 The Wicker Breakdown:

-- Joe Piscopo tells the tale of a special woman that he is now seeing, that woman being Rose Kennedy and we see home video footage of the two hanging out on the beach.
-He then proposes to her even though his friend are against him seeing a woman who is 93.
+Joe Piscopo tells the tale of an extraordinary woman that he is now seeing, that woman being Rose Kennedy and we see home video footage of the two hanging out on the beach.
+He then proposes to her even though his friends are against him seeing a woman who is 93.

-- This week, new cast member Brad Hall gives us the newly named Saturday Night Live News where Piscopo gives us the sports, Brad Hall calls a corrupt politician at home and tells him off, Sweetchuck place a Father who reviews The Readers Digest Bible, and Chevy Checks in via satellite where he claims to be in Beirut even though he is clearly on the Tonight Show set.
+This week, new cast member Brad Hall gives us the newly named Saturday Night Live News where Piscopo gives us the sports.
+Brad Hall calls a corrupt politician at home and tells him off.
+Sweetchuck plays a Father who reviews The Readers Digest Bible, and Chevy checks in via satellite where he claims to be in Beirut even though he is clearly on the Tonight Show set.

-- Siskel And Ebert then break new grounds by reviewing the show while it's still in progress with genuinely interesting insights.
-Their big criticism is Chevy's phoned in appearance as he, in the monitor, makes faces behind their backs.
+Siskel And Ebert then break new grounds by reviewing the show while it's still in progress with genuinely interesting insights.
+Their biggest criticism is Chevy's phoned in appearance as he, in the monitor, makes faces behind their backs.